 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?